-Jasmine Tookes’ Rainbow Dress Is a Straight-Up Summer Dream
+Jasmine Tookes’s Rainbow Dress Is a Straight-Up Summer Dream

 Summer is nearing a close, and we’re kind of not ready for it to end.
 (Are we ever?)
 While we love fall fashion and everything it has to offer (sweaters on sweaters on sweaters!), we can’t stand to watch people shed their colorful summer ensembles in favor of autumnal looks in burgundies, dark blues and deep oranges.
 I mean, it’s not even August yet.
 Can’t we cling to summer fun a little bit longer?

-Thankfully, it seems like Victoria’s Secret model Jasmine Tookes is on the exact same page as us.
+Thankfully, it seems like Victoria’s Secret model Jasmine Tookes is on the same page as us.

 The 27-year-old took to Instagram yesterday to post some throwback photos from a recent vacation to Bermuda—all of which feature her in a striped rainbow dress.
 The photo series features Tookes posing in front of a few colorful walls that really make the aqua blue, neon green and deep violet colors in her dress pop.